Keenan Hall: Keenan Revue

 Keenan Hall hosts many activities and events, the most prominent of which is the Keenan Revue, a comedy sketch attended annually by more than 4600 students, making it Notre Dame's most popular hall event.
 The first Revue was organized in 1976 by two Keenan Hall RAs, Thomas Lenz and Richard Thomas.
 The event was created as an alternative pastime to the campus drinking culture, and was meant to showcase the performance talent of Keenan residents.
 Lenz was a member of the Glee Club and Thomas had previous experience in theater.
 The first show, called "New Keenan Revue", opened on November 6 in Washington Hall.
 The first Revue was a variety show, with performances including singing, comedy, violin, poetry, juggling and others.
-Over time, the Revue evolved mostly into a skit-based comedy show.
+Over time, the Revue evolved mostly into a skit-based comedy show with musical talent included as well.

 In 1979, issues with the electric wiring of Washington, together with the small size of the building, prompted the 1980 show to move to the O'Laughlin Auditorium at Saint Mary's College.
 The Revue broke even in terms of finances for the first time in 1983, and in 1984 it was taped for the first time.
 Because the residents wanted to keep the show free of charge as a gift for the community, the Revue was subsidized by Hall Presidents' Council in 1986.